Board of Directors

 Fred grew up in Detroit and has been a Lansing Area resident since 1972.
 He enjoys wilderness paddling, having paddled the Allagash River in Maine, the Boundary Waters in Minnesota, the Quetico in Ontario, the Buffalo River in Arkansas, the Okefenokee Swamp in Georgia, and many of Michigan’s rivers.
 He is an avid geocacher and enjoys travelling with his wife, Karen.

-Environmental Quality Analyst, MDEQ/DNRE/DNR.
-Review proposals for state and federal nonpoint source grants.
-Assist with development of technical manuals for nonpoint source pollution and storm water runoff controls.
-Develop measures of success for water quality programs.
-Administer grants for storm water training seminars and manuals.
+Environmental Quality Analyst, MDEQ/DNRE/DNR (retired).
+Reviewed proposals for state and federal nonpoint source grants.
+Assisted with development of technical manuals for nonpoint source pollution and storm water runoff controls.
+Developed measures of success for water quality programs.
+Administered grants for storm water training seminars and manuals.
 Coordinate municipal storm water permitting activities statewide.
-Provide regulatory and technical advice to the Storm Water Program Coordinator, Division management, and staff.
+Provided regulatory and technical advice to the Storm Water Program Coordinator, Division management, and staff.
 Develop administrative rules and written storm water guidance.
-Assist with statutory revisions.
-Provide storm water seminars for municipal and industrial permittees.
+Assisted with statutory revisions.
+Provided storm water seminars for municipal and industrial permittees.
 Provide permit compliance assistance by telephone and email.
-Assist local governments with storm water control issues.
-Serve as Michigan’s Storm Water Program liaison with U.S. EPA.
+Assisted local governments with storm water control issues.
+Served as Michigan’s Storm Water Program liaison with U.S. EPA.
 Represent Michigan at National Storm Water Coordinators’ Meetings.
-Develop and conduct training for storm water district staff.
+Developed and conduct training for storm water district staff.

 Master of Science in fishery science, 1985, New Mexico State University, Las Cruces, New Mexico.